WebAssembly/spec/document/core/syntax/modules.rst

      \{ \MTYPE~\memtype \} \\
    \end{array}

-A memory is a vector of raw uninterpreted bytes.
+A memory is a list of raw uninterpreted bytes.
 The |LMIN| size in the :ref:`limits <syntax-limits>` of the memory type specifies the initial size of that memory, while its |LMAX|, if present, restricts the size to which it can grow later.
 Both are in units of :ref:`page size <page-size>`.